 On 3 September, we submitted our business plan to Ofwat setting out how we intend to meet the needs of customers and other stakeholders for AMP7.
 Our plan proposes a 10.5 per cent real terms price reduction between 2020 and 2025, whilst also delivering higher standards of service, increasing resilience, delivering innovation and investing for the long term.

-Group revenue is expected to be slightly lower than last year, reflecting the accounting impact of our Water Plus business retail joint venture, which completed on 1 June 2016, partly offset by our allowed regulatory revenue changes.
+Group revenue is expected to be higher than the first half of last year, reflecting our allowed regulatory revenue changes.

 United Utilities contacts:

 Gaynor Kenyon, Corporate Affairs Director +44 (0) 7753 622282

 Robert Lee, Head of Investor Relations +44 (0) 1925 237033

 Graeme Wilson, Tulchan Communications +44 (0) 20 7353 4200